Witten: Why NFL locker room leadership is complicated

 Then there's dealing with criticism.
 Recently, Jalen Ramsey lit up a number of quarterbacks in an interview, including Eli Manning.
 I actually have no issue with a player expressing himself, but it also puts a target on his back.
 As for Manning -- he showed why he's a leader.
 He had fun with it.

-"No, no," he said, when asked if he had a response, pausing before adding with a smile, "Who?"
+"No, no," he said when asked whether he had a response, pausing before adding with a smile, "Who?"

 It was perfect.
 If it bothered him, he didn't let Ramsey know it.
-In fact, he took ownership of the moment and diffused the situation even if it will be a storyline when these teams meet in Week 1.
+In fact, he took ownership of the moment and defused the situation even if it will be a storyline when these teams meet in Week 1.
 Again: Guys see that.
 It sets a tone.

 Manning is also lucky.
 He has played a long time, and he's had enough success to feel a buffer from the criticism -- which gets me back to the start.